Dordeo/HIM-notes/Data Driven Decision Making/Week 3/Statistical Analysis.md

 $$
  IQR allows you to select middle 50% of data.

-  Median is the middle of the all elements in the sample.
+  [[Median]] is the middle of the all elements in the sample.

   If it is even amount of numbers in the sample, take average of the middle two.
+Else take the middle number of the sample.
+SAMPLE MUST BE SORTED from lowest to highest

 # Graphs
 Skewness - The graph is skewed when mean and median are not the same.